Sometimes, finding red snapper is like hunting for a unicorn at the grocery store. We've all been there.

 1 - Cod Fish

 Cod is our go-to when red snapper goes MIA.
-Its firm texture and mild flavor make it a star substitute.
+(Atlantic cod, Gadus morhua, offers firm flakes and a mild flavor.)

-For more on cod substitutes, check out this handy guide.
+For more on cod substitutes, check out this handy guide for sole alternatives for versatile cooking.

 2 - Tilapia

 Need more options?
-Check out this guide for other tilapia substitutes.
+Check out this guide for air-fryer tilapia cooking tips.

 3 - Mahi-Mahi